 dir /S

-the equivalent for Windows users which also recursively lists the contents of a directory and all subdirectories, showing files and folders with attributes next to each item.
+The equivalent for Windows users, which also recursively lists the contents of a directory and all subdirectories, showing files and folders with attributes next to each item.

 Directory of C:\Projects\miew\packages\lib\tools